djds23/deanstream/README.md

 pass json with all videos in the folder and use javascript to choose one that is not already on the page...

+DEAN LOOK AT THE INDEX.HTML FROM THE FLASK TUTORIAL ON JQUERY, you are in the middle of modifying your scripts.js to be more like theirs.

 duh...